shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wallet_vue.md

 ### Step 2: Initialize the Auth SDK

 To integrate the application, first, you need to import Arcana Auth SDK and create a 'new' `AuthProvider`.
-During instantiation of the `AuthProvider`, specify the unique **App Address** value assigned to your application after [registering and configuring]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md) using the dashboard.
+During instantiation of the `AuthProvider`, specify the unique **{{config.extra.arcana.app_address}}** value assigned to your application after [registering and configuring]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md) using the dashboard.
 Also, specify the [Arcana wallet visibility mode]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md) via the `alwaysVisible` parameter.

-You can club all the Auth SDK related code in a file `src/lib/auth.js` and export the function that instantiates the `AuthProvider`.
+You can club all the Auth SDK-related code in a file `src/lib/auth.js` and export the function that instantiates the `AuthProvider`.

 {% include "./code-snippets/vue_auth_js.md" %}

-Next, import and call this exported function in `App.vue` file as shown below:
+Next, import and call this exported function in the `App.vue` file as shown below:

 {% include "./code-snippets/vue_app_js.md" %}